Baphomet42/Data-Packs/README.md

     + Never run the datapack in a newer or older version of Minecraft than the current datapack version
     + Downloading the newest version of a datapack will upgrade features, but may break how the current features work in your world
         + To be safe, it is recommended to remove all features of the datapack from your world before loading a new version of the datapack or a different Minecraft version
-    + Consider all datapacks to be early access and prone to change
+    + Consider all datapacks to be early access proof of concepts
+        + Features are prone to change
+        + There will probably be bugs
+        + They are updated very irregularly
 + All datapacks are by BaphomethLabs
-    + Credit and link to this repo if possible
+    + Credit and link to this repo if possible (`https://github.com/Baphomet42/Data-Packs`)
     + Feel free to showcase or fork as long as credit is given and a link here is supplied

 ------------------------------------------------------------------------------------